SooryaGeorge7/Dublin-Eats/README.md

 Security for this website was implemented  the following ways :

 - Enivornmental variables were added to gitignore file as they contain API keys and sensitive information.
-- These variables were added to Heroku config vars for deployment.
+- These variables were added to Heroku config vars for production and deployment.

 ## **The Scope Plane**